Flagy/Colorectal_Carcinoma_Classifier/WEBSITE/README.txt

   2. Launch server.py
   3. go on "ipaddress:8080/index.html" where ipaddress is the one described in point 1
   4. enjoy the service

+  IF ERROR about Cross Domain Origin apperas, please install CORS on Chrome and enable it to solve the problem